rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 3:35pm Let's use the docker container 'hfpt_July21' for this project, shall we ...
 This container was spun up from the image hfpt:20230721, which was created from the image hfpt:20230721 ... 'docker pull huggingface/transformers-pytorch-gpu' on July 21, 2023.

 I am going to type in as much of the code as possible, because there is way more to learn, through the practical exercise of typing in the code for yourself rather than copy/paste it from a repo.

+Right.
+Gotta first do the ..

+git config user.email 'your email' git config user.name 'your username'

+... before I can commit.
+Done.
+First commit done.